-These are usually 12 to 24 months with a minimum monthly service charge, which usually includes a certain value of calls.
-They may (but don't necessarily) include the cost of a handset, which can make a brand new phone easier to pay off in instalments but be rest assured you will end up paying for the phone.
+These are usually 12 to 24 months with a minimum monthly service charge, which usually includes a certain number of calls, texts and data for internet use.
+They include the cost of a handset, which can make a brand new phone easier to pay off in instalments but be rest assured you will end up paying for the phone.

-- Post-paid plans may have cheaper call rates or even infinite talk and text, especially for medium- and higher-usage plans.
+- Post-paid plans may have cheaper call rates or even infinite talk and text, which is becoming more common even for the cheapest plans.

-- Costs can escalate out of control, particularly if you operate outside the areas covered as part of their infinite talk and text – something to consider if you're on a tight budget.
+- Costs can escalate quickly, particularly if you operate outside the areas covered as part of their infinite talk and text – something to consider if you're on a tight budget.

 - Some services offer bill capping (where you nominate a maximum monthly spend), although the minimum cap can be quite high.

 - Some carriers have unlimited capped plans.
 A higher monthly fee allows you unlimited usage (within the fair use policies of the carrier).

-- If you want to quit a plan early there may be penalty exit fees, with some carriers insisting you pay the rest of the contract out – check the fine print carefully.
+- If you want to quit a plan early there is usually exit fees, with some carriers insisting you pay the rest of the contract out – check the fine print carefully.